Your questions answered below:

 What kind of loans do you provide?

 Our customers want small-sum, short-term cash loans and we provide two types of product to meet their needs.
-First, cash loans via our high street and online outlets.
+First, cash loans via our high street outlets.
 Second, pawnbroking loans secured against the customer’s personal property.
 The customer enters a loan agreement and pays an interest charge.
 They can repay the principal amount and redeem their property at any time, but risk losing their item if they fail to repay on time.

 Customers borrow for a variety of reasons.
 Typical uses include car repair, white goods and unexpected bills.
 Recent research commissioned by YouGov found that 93% of customers say we treat them with dignity and respect, while 89% of Money Shop loan customers say we explain our charges and fees clearly.